MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ## Step 1: Provision the cluster

+You can provision a cluster by Hyper-V hosts and bare-metal machines:

 ### Provision a cluster from Hyper-V hosts

-1. If you need to add the Azure Stack HCI  hosts to the VMM fabric, [follow these steps](hyper-v-existing.md).
+If you need to add the Azure Stack HCI  hosts to the VMM fabric, [follow these steps](hyper-v-existing.md).
 If they’re already in the VMM fabric, skip to the next step.

 > [!NOTE]
 > - When you set up the cluster, select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the **Create Hyper-V Cluster** wizard.
 > - In **Resource Type**, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
-  > - All the selected hosts should have Azure Stack HCI OS installed
+> - All the selected hosts should have Azure Stack HCI OS installed.
 > - Since S2D is enabled, the cluster must be validated.

 ### Provision a cluster from bare metal machines